wilsonmar/wilsonmar.github.io/_posts/2020-12-14-servicenow.md

 ---
 layout: post
 title: "ServiceNow"
-excerpt: "ITSM automated in the cloud for Incident Management"
+excerpt: "ITSM automated in the cloud for Incident Management and other ITSM functionality"
 modified:
 tags: [servicenow,itil]
 date: "2020-12-04"